awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/scaling/test_ca.md

 ![Scaling up to 10 replicas](/images/using_ec2_spot_instances_with_eks/scaling/scaling-kov-10-replicas.png)

 {{% notice info %}}
 Given we started from 2 node capacity in both Spot node groups, this should trigger a scaling event for Cluster Autoscaler.
-Can you predict which size (and type!) of node will be provided ?
+Can you predict which size (and type!) of node will be provided?
 {{% /notice %}}

 #### Challenge

 Try to answer the following questions:

- - Could you predict what should happen if we increase the number of replicas to 23 ?
+ - Could you predict what should happen if we increase the number of replicas to 23?
- - How would you scale up the replicas to 23 ?
+ - How would you scale up the replicas to 23?
- - If you are expecting a new node, which size will it be: (a) 4vCPU's 16GB RAM or (b) 8vCPU's 32GB RAM ?
+ - If you are expecting a new node, which size will it be: (a) 4vCPU's 16GB RAM or (b) 8vCPU's 32GB RAM?
- - Which AWS instance type you would expect to be selected ?
+ - Which EC2 Instance type you would expect to be selected?
- - How would you confirm your predictions ?
+ - How would you confirm your predictions?
- - Would you consider the selection of nodes by Cluster Autoscaler as optimal ?
+ - Would you consider the selection of nodes by Cluster Autoscaler as optimal?

 {{%expand "Show me the answers" %}}
 To scale up the number of replicas run: